twof/graphql-spec/rfcs/QueryLevelNullability.md

 Discussion on [this topic can be found here](https://medium.com/@calebmer/when-to-use-graphql-non-null-fields-4059337f6fc8)
 // We definitely want to flesh this out

+### Use a directive such as `@non-null` instead
+This is the alternative being used at some of the companies represented in this proposal for the time being.
+However this feels like a common enough need to call for a language feature.
+A single language feature rather than using directives as a workaround would enable more unified public tooling around GraphQL.

+### Write wrapper types that null-check fields
+This is the alternative being used at some of the companies represented in this proposal for the time being.
+It's quite labor intensive and the work is quite rote.
+It more or less undermines the purpose of having code generation.

 ### Alternatives to `!`
 #### `!!`
 This would follow the precedent set by Kotlin.